briansterle/cluster-fastcopy/README.md

 the basic flow will be:

 - receive a request to copy data from cluster1 to cluster2
-- read data from hdfs cluster1 into memory
-- batch write data into hdfs cluster2 by sending it to a microservice that resides in cluster2's network partition
+- stream data from cluster1 into hdfs cluster2 by sending a byte stream to a microservice residing in cluster2's network partition
 - make heavy use of goroutines to make this all as fast as possible